davidetestoni/MediaRipper/README.md

 ### Fetching pages
 This library makes use of two main data structures: `FetchPattern` and `FetchedItem`.
-`FetchedPattern` contains the regular expression that will be matched in order to retrieve the `uri` and the `name` of a certain resource.
+`FetchPattern` contains the regular expression that will be matched in order to retrieve the `uri` and the `name` of a certain resource.

 Let's assume our pages have this uri. `/products/page/1`.